-- Select any other sensors you have, then finish the remaining Short Cut steps to complete the program.
+- 5. Select any other sensors you have, then finish the remaining Short Cut steps to complete the program.
 The remaining steps are outlined in Short Cut Help, which is accessed by clicking on Help | Contents | Programming Steps. - 6.
-If LoggerNet, PC400, RTDAQ, or PC200W is running on your PC, and the PC to datalogger connection is active, you can click Finish in Short Cut
+If LoggerNet, PC400, RTDAQ, or PC200W is running on your PC, and the PC to datalogger connection is active, you can click Finish in Short Cut and you will be prompted to send the program just created to the datalogger.

-If the sensor is connected to the datalogger, as shown in the wiring diagram in step 4, check the output of the sensor in the datalogger support software data display to make sure it is making reasonable measurements.
+7. If the sensor is connected to the datalogger, as shown in the wiring diagram in step 4, check the output of the sensor in the datalogger support software data display to make sure it is making reasonable measurements.